i3p9/imgbb.sh/README.md

 # imgbb.sh
-Simple bash script to upload images to imgbb.
+Command line interface to upload images to imgbb.
 Supports uploading multiple images at once.
 Also copied the direct image link to respective clipboard.

 ## Installation